 "OK, it looks like we have an avenging angel here.
 Sum up for me, Mac."

-"We could just intercept that truck on the highway and seize the fentanyl.
+"We could simply intercept that truck on the highway and seize the fentanyl.
 You'd have one of the biggest fentanyl busts in Illinois history.
 However, by letting the shipment arrive at the Browning Truck Yard, we could bag the drugs and ten mob people in one fell swoop.

-“We must plan the operation as Angel suggestedngel suggested that all planning by word-of-mouth or via the FBI satellite phone, all vehicles have their Internet connection disabled.
+“Angel suggested that all planning must be by word-of-mouth or via the FBI satellite phone.
+All vehicles must have their Internet connection disabled.
 Secrecy is paramount here; they are watching us."

 "Sit tight, Mac."